bucsi/elteik/2020-21-1/webprog-english/js-home-assignment.md

  - [ ] The rules are accessible from the starting page (0.5 points)
  - [ ] The options are displayed on the starting page (0.5 points)
  - [ ] Selecting *Competitive* mode hides the miscellaneous options (0.5 points)
- - [ ] The name pf the players can be set, the number of fields matches the number og players, there is a default name for each player (0.5 points)
+ - [ ] The name of the players can be set, the number of fields matches the number og players, there is a default name for each player (0.5 points)
  - [ ] The starting page displays the two lists correctly (0.5 points)
  - [ ] The game mode with 4 cards properties is available
  - [ ] The player who is declaring a SET can be selected (1 point)